 Yes No Share to Facebook

-Areas of Focus: Types of Cases Handled
+Areas of Focus: Types of Issues Handled

-Understanding the Types of Cases that May Be Litigated in Small Claims Court
+Understanding the Types of Issues/Wrongdoings that May Be Litigated

-The law is much too large for any person to ever know in full.
+The body of law is much too large for any individual person to ever know in full.
 Indeed, even highly experienced judges with decades of experience will be without full knowledge of the law and are therefore, usually, assigned to handle a narrow focus of cases that are within areas of law that are familiar to the judge.
 Even so, judges will routinely expect representatives for the parties to perform precedent research and then provide submissions and present argument based upon the findings of that research.

 Here are links to eight (8) other webpages: